-The fresh-water system, located in the midship mechanical space, consists of a potable water tank, distribution pump, distribution manifold and distribution lines.
+The fresh water system, located in the midship mechanical space, consists of a potable water tank, distribution pump, distribution manifold and distribution lines.
 The pump is equipped with an automatic pressure switch.
 An in-line strainer located near the pump protects the system from debris.
-The tank is filled through a labeled deck fill located midship on the starboard side of the deck.
-The water system distribution manifold is outboard of the starboard side of the midship berth.
+The tank is filled through a labeled deck fill located midship on the port side of the deck.
+The water system distribution manifold is in the midship mechanical space adjacent to the water pump.